nis057489/hsk-3.0-writing-trainer/README.md

 ## Meaning translations

 The vocabulary meanings are English by default.
 Community translations can be added via PRs in `src/data/meanings/<lang>.json`.
+See CONTRIBUTING.md for details!

 ## Credits